Wimberley Bluegrass Band

 James plays banjo and is a Deering Banjos endorsing artist.

 James is the oldest brother, second oldest of the siblings.
 While all the Wimberley siblings love the banjo, James proved most adept as he learned from listening to banjo pioneers like Terry Baucom, Earl Scruggs, and Jim Mills.
 James offers lower harmony to the sibling quartet.

 Fun Fact: James can be seen with Danielle, right behind Darrell Hammond in the famous Colonel Sanders Mandolin Band commercial.
 They also provided the mandolin music behind his jingle.
 Read about it here.

 Mark - Guitar, Vocals

-Mark plays guitar and is a Black Diamond Strings and L.R.
+Mark plays a Boucher guitar and is a Black Diamond Strings and L.R.
 Baggs endorsing artist.

 Mark is James' twin brother.
 He stands on the other side of the stage, completing the "Bluegrass Bookends" image with rhythm guitar and assorted harmony vocals.
 Mark's songwriting has added fan favorites as "This Chevy Truck and Me", "A Few Miles Down the Road", and "The Lost Will Find Redemption in the Lord".